-July 2010 – July 2016: Program Director, American Association for the Advancement of Science (AAAS), Washington, D.C.
+July 2010 – July 2016: Membership Program Director, American Association for the Advancement of Science (AAAS), Washington, D.C.

 - Write, edit and produce science-focused content (member profiles and mission oriented articles, videos, webinars, live chats, photo galleries and podcasts) for the site with the goal of engaging and informing members on issues that matter to them.

 - Work with the marketing team to promote membership campaign efforts that protect and advance the AAAS brand.
-Perform quality control for all content, ensuring all content met high editorial standards and were in line with the organization’s voice.

 - Lead social media promotion to Twitter, FB, Google+ and YouTube.
-Decide how and when to share content with the media and public.

 - Operate independently, with a high degree of self-sufficiency.

 Sept 2009 – May 2010: M.A.
 Grad, Columbia University- J-School, New York, NY

 This one-academic year Master of Arts program is for journalists seeking to hone their skills and specialize in news coverage in one of the following areas: business, arts, politics or science.
 My focus, science journalism.
 I completed a multimedia thesis project – a long-form 10,000 word story with (5) supporting videos and photos.
 The story looks at the conflicts threatening the endangered Hawaiian monk seal.